mc0110/inetbox2mqtt/README.md

 The Home Assistant's own MQTT broker, which is available as an add-on, can also be used.
 If you use other smart home systems, you can simply ignore the messages.
 In the [docs](https://github.com/mc0110/inetbox2mqtt/tree/main/doc), there is an example of a frontend solution in Home Assistant.

-## Running on different devices
+## Run on different devices
 Micropython can be installed very easily on different ports (e.g. the RP2 pico W).
 Please use a current release (younger than 19.1 Oct.22) of Python here - analogous to the note for the ESP32.
 The installation is explained very well on the [Foundation pages](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html).

-Fortunately, the entire **inetbox2mqtt** software also runs on this port.
+Fortunately, the entire **inetbox2mqtt** software also runs on the pico w chip.
 Please note, as mentioned above, that the UART uses different pins.
 There are now various boards with LIN-BUS controllers already integrated, but they require different pin assignments for UART and LEDs.
 In tools.py you will find the configuration for known and tested boards summarised in a static dict.
 It is only necessary to enter the name of the hw-config in arg.dat.
 For the RP2 pico W you need the entry:

         hw=RP2